mkthebea/mock_hacking_site/README.md

 # Mock Hacking Web Site for SQL Injection
-✔️ Using Vanilla JavaScript & php
+📜 Using Vanilla JavaScript & php <br>
+📜 SQL Injection Attack and Defense Exercise
 <br><br>

 When you access the page for the first time, you can see the login page.<br>